Chapel life

 Our Chaplain

 Our Chaplain Reverend Stephanie Clay provides spiritual and wellbeing support for our students, staff and wider community, while maintaining the Anglican values and ethos of our College.
 Reverend Stephanie believes passionately in facilitating positive growth in a holistic way, through love, care, compassion and encouragement.
-Reverend Stephanie teaches religious education, and is the Diocese Representative for the Anglican Women Study Centre, Three Tikanaga network which brings together Māori, Pacifika and Pākehā women leaders around New Zealand.
+Reverend Stephanie teaches religious education, and is the Diocese Representative for the Anglican Women Study Centre, Three Tikanga network which brings together Māori, Pasifika and Pākehā women leaders around New Zealand.

 Chaplaincy and pastoral care